-Yoga is a sister science to Ayurveda – where I ventured into the world a couple of years ago and it has further transformed by life by taking the simple lessons of a 5000+ year old science based on nature, and applying it to my physical, mental and emotional health.
+Yoga is a sister science to Ayurveda – this is where I ventured into the Ayurvedic world a couple of years ago and it has further transformed my life by taking the simple lessons of a 5000+ year old science based on nature, and applying it to my physical, mental and emotional health.
 I have never felt better, I am inspired to share this learning with others and I’m excited to add this incredible healing science with all.
 I will bring the ancient wisdom traditions of Ayurveda into our classes so you can benefit from truly learning about your own unique body/mind types.

 - I have my 200 hour Yoga Teacher Training, taken in 2014 from Ajna Yoga School in Oak Bay BC.

 - I also have additional training in Trauma informed yoga, chair yoga and yoga for 50+.